Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 - Whenever we define the custom hook -> always remember to define the contract of the hook -> i.e. what it taks as input and what shall it return in the output.
 - In the `ResturantDatahook` and `RestaurantMenu` hook -> the input is url and resId respectively and return the data.

+### Creating the custom hook for online and offline status for the application

+- To implement this we have used the `online` and `offline` eventListerner -> which is called on the window object of browser.
+The event [online || offline ] gets triggered based on the connectivity.
+- Based on the event which gets triggered we can call the respective function on the events

+- I have implemented the online status in the header section